prooph/service-bus/docs/message_bus.md

 out-of-the-box but HTTP API's can be integrated too.
 The QueryBus is responsible for routing a query message to a so called finder.
 The query indicates that the producer expects a response.
 The finder's responsibility is to fetch data from a data source using the query parameters defined in the query message.
-It is up to the finder if the data is fetched synchronous or asynchronous, so the QueryBus returns a [promise](https://github.com/reactphp/promise) to the query producer which gets resolved by the finder.
+It is up to the finder if the data is fetched synchronous or asynchronous, so the QueryBus returns a `React\Promise\Promise` to the callee.

 ## API

-All three bus types extend the same base class [Prooph\ServiceBus\MessageBus](../MessageBus.php) and therefor make use of an event-driven message dispatch process.
+All three bus types extend the same base class `Prooph\ServiceBus\MessageBus` and therefor make use of an event-driven message dispatch process.
 Take a look at the CommandBus API.
 It is the same for EventBus and QueryBus except that the QueryBus returns a promise from `QueryBus::dispatch`.

 ```php